On behalf of Cronin, Fried, Sekiya, Kekina & Fairbanks | Mar 27, 2014 | Medical Malpractice

 Unfortunately, it appears that traffic in Oahu is much more dangerous this year compared with 2013.
 As of March 16, 15 people had been killed in car accidents on the island this year, compared with 17 for all of last year.In the most recent incident, a man was killed...

-Last weekend, a three-car pileup in Nanakuli left one person dead and five others — including a child — injured.
+Last weekend, a three-car pileup in Nanakuli left one person dead and five others -- including a child -- injured.
 According to the Traffic Division of the Honolulu Police Department, one driver is responsible for causing the car accident.
-A police...
+A police lieutenant said...

 Prescription drugs are one of the wonders of the modern age.
 Diseases that were incurable or untreatable a century ago can now easily be controlled and eliminated with medication.These drugs are often quite powerful, with harmful effects if the patient is not given...